techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

         }
     - Ideally for such scenarios web socket should be used where we have to frequently update the data.
     - Central Level Error Monitoring
-        Sentry/bugsnag for Error Monitoring, we can use ErrorBoundary for sending the events.
+        - Sentry/bugsnag for Error Monitoring, we can use ErrorBoundary for sending the error events.
+P95, P97 etc
+        - Canary Analysis Mechanism can be used with the help of this , active traffic re routing
     - JS Code Splitting / Bundle creation
     - E2E Test Suite / Snapshot testing can be incorporated.
     - ESLint configuration for standard code delivery